Telekom Romania Mobile

-Telekom Romania Mobile Communications S.A. is a mobile network company in Romania, wholly owned by OTE, which in turn is controlled by Deutsche Telekom, operating under Telekom brand.
+Telekom Romania Mobile Communications S.A. is a mobile network company in Romania, jointly owned by Vodafone Romania and DIGI Romania.
 Telekom Romania Mobile had 3.5 million subscribers with 15% market share as of July 2021.

-The network operated together with Telekom Romania Communications since 2014 until 2021 under the same brand Telekom.
+The network operated together with Telekom Romania Communications (which traces its ancestry back to ROM-POST-TELECOM, later renamed Romtelecom) from 2014 until 2021 under the same brand Telekom.
 Both companies were majority owned by OTE, which in turn is controlled by Deutsche Telekom.

 On November 6, 2020, OTE agreed to sell the 54% stake in the fixed network company Telekom Romania Communications to Orange Romania for €295 million.
 In order for the transaction to be approved by the authorities, OTE has committed to buy the remaining 30% of shares in Telekom Romania Mobile, which operates the mobile network.
 The transaction was completed in July 2021.

-OTE did not succeed in selling the mobile phone company after the transaction with Digi failed due to the fact that only wanted to buy cell sites and mobile frequencies, thus making Deutsche Telekom to rebranded it as Telekom Mobile and keep the company in OTE's portfolio until it finds a buyer.
+OTE did not succeed in selling the mobile phone company after the transaction with Digi failed due to the fact that it only wanted to buy cell sites and mobile frequencies, thus making Deutsche Telekom to rebrand it as Telekom Mobile and keep the company in OTE's portfolio until it finds a buyer.

+In November 2023, OTE would eventually agree to sell Telekom Romania Mobile to Clever Group, the owner of Prima TV.
+However, Clever Group later withdrew from this agreement.
+In October 2024, Vodafone and Digi entered into an agreement jointly to acquire the company.

+On September 30, 2025, Vodafone and DIGI completed the acquisition, resulting in Vodafone getting the postpaid subscribers, business clients, stores, staff, most of the technical infrastructure and partly spectrum, while DIGI getting prepaid customers, most of spectrum and partly (14% of) technical infrastructure.
+The total acquisition costed 70 million euros, with Vodafone spending 30 million (including debts), and DIGI spending 40 million.
+Unification of technical infrastructures, including migration of existing postpaid and prepaid customers, to the respective networks, is ongoing for both providers, which is expected to finish around beginning of 2026.

 History

 Cosmorom

-The company was launched as Cosmorom in 1999 by Romtelecom and entered service in April 2000.
+The company was launched as Cosmorom in 1999 by Romtelecom as its mobile telephony brand and entered service in April 2000.
 In the first years, the company failed to gain market share.
 Having around 1% market share and financial losses, there were talks about the selling of the company, but the decision was delayed several times due to disagreement between OTE, the majority owner of Romtelecom and the Romanian Government.
 In January 2004 Romtelecom decided to sell a majority stake in the company.
 Buying offers were made by Mobilkom (now A1 Telekom Austria), which was seen as a favorite, and the Hungarian company Matev of Deutsche Telekom.
 But in the end, the Greek company OTE, which owned 54% of Cosmorom's parent company, decided to buy 70% of the company, leaving Romtelecom with the remaining 30%.